Clinical Psychology Ph.D. Degree Requirements

 - Students must successfully pass the evaluation of their Comprehensive Examination Portfolio at the end of the third year.

 Each student is assigned a Faculty Advisor for mentorship throughout the program.
 Faculty Advisors meet regularly with their student advisees to monitor their academic performance, discuss research interests, oversee clinical development, assist with dissertation decisions, and provide personal and professional support.
-In addition, students have a chance to work with a variety of faculty in research and clinical practice interest groups, based on faculty scholarship interests.

 This curriculum is not intended to meet all the requirements of each state for licensure in clinical psychology.
 Students will acquire the accredited doctoral training necessary for licensure as a clinical psychologist in the state of California.
 Students may need to meet additional licensure requirements in their home states.
-Each student is responsible for determining and remaining current regarding their state licensure requirements.
+Each student is responsible for determining and remaining current on their state licensure requirements.